Tara Singh Narotam: Biography

-He was now a renowned scholar and had accumulated some fame throughout the region.
+By the early 1860s, he was a renowned scholar and had accumulated some fame throughout the region.
 The Maharaja of Patiala, Maharaja Narinder Singh (1824–1862) gave patronage to him, after which Tara Singh came to Patiala and established his own Nirmala dera by the name of Dharam Dhuja and began doing scholarly work.
-Pundit Tara Singh taught a large group of scholars which include the famous Sikh historian Giani Gain Singh (1822–1921) and Bishan Singh Ji Muralewale of the Damdami Taksal.
+Pundit Tara Singh taught a large group of scholars which include the famous Sikh historian Giani Gian Singh (1822–1921) and Bishan Singh Muralewale of the Damdami Taksal.
+In 1875, Tara Singh became the head (Sri Mahant) of the main organization of the Nirmalas, the Nirmal Panchayati Akhara at Kankhal, Haridwar after the death of Mahant Ram Singh Kuberia.